nav1s/Bmail/wiki/routes.md

     - Auth: Required

 - **POST** `/api/labels`
-    - Description: Creates a new label.
+    - Description: Creates a new label for the authenticated user.
     - Auth: Required

 - **GET** `/api/labels/:id`